On the Treatment of Cluster Headaches

 This is what sumatriptan, LSD, psilocybin, psilocin and serotonin (respectively) look like with their indoles highlighted:

-Goadsby’s suggestion is almost as if any tryptamine with an indole ring will stop cluster headaches, but in my experience, that has not always shown to be true, which makes me think there is more to it…
+Goadsby’s suggestion is almost as if any tryptamine will stop cluster headaches, but in my experience, that has not always shown to be true, which makes me think there is more to it…

 It is well documented that the 5-HT2A receptor (a specific subtype of the 5-HT2 receptors of the serotonin family), mediates in-part, the process of vasoconstriction and vasodilation.
 In addition, it has also been suggested that its activation in the hypothalamus increases corticosterone (Van de Kar et al, 2001), which I think might also support the reason of why corticosteroids such as prednisolone and methylprednisolone are so effective.
 5-HT2A receptors are also responsible for the hallucinations from drugs like LSD and psilocybin (Nichols, 2004).

 Of the above images, note specifically how similar psilocin is to serotonin (the last two images); the only difference is the amidogen (NH2), and the hydrogen-oxygen bond, which is located at a different position on the benzene ring.